Teach me to do your will

 Psalm 143:12

-As believers, our daily prayer should be similar: “Lord, teach me to do Your will.”
-When we pray this way, we open our hearts to transformation.
-God works in us through His Spirit, correcting our paths, revealing what needs to change, and helping us walk in obedience.
+As believers, our daily prayer should often be this simple and profound cry: “Lord, teach me to do Your will.”
+When we pray this way, we open our hearts to real transformation.
+God works in us through His Spirit, correcting our path, revealing what needs to change, and helping us walk in obedience.
 Over time, we begin to see that the more aligned we are with His will, the more clarity, peace, and direction we have in life.

 A faith of greater worth than gold